The eigenvalue decomposition of normal matrices by the skew-symmetric part

 \subsection{The skew-symmetric eigenvalue problem}

-The method starts by obtaining the RSD of $\mathrm{skew}(A)$.
-It is known to be efficiently done in three steps \cite{WardGray78}; first by computing $\mathrm{skew}(A)=\widetilde{Q}T\widetilde{Q}^T$ with $\widetilde{Q}\in\mathrm{O}(n)$ and $T$ skew-symmetric and tridiagonal.
+The method starts by obtaining the RSD of $\Omega \coloneq \mathrm{skew}(A)$.
+It is known to be efficiently done in three steps \cite{WardGray78}.

+First, we compute $\Omega=\widetilde{Q}T\widetilde{Q}^\top $ with $\widetilde{Q}\in\mathrm{O}(n)$ and $T$ skew-symmetric and tridiagonal.
 This decomposition can be obtained in at least two ways, both adapted versions of symmetric tridiagonalization.
-Either by using Householder reflectors \cite{Wilkinson62}, see, e.g., \href{https://github.com/JuliaLinearAlgebra/SkewLinearAlgebra.jl/blob/main/src/hessenberg.jl}{SkewLinearAlgebra.jl}, or by using the Lanczos algorithm \cite{HuangJia24}.
-The advantages of the blocked Householder tridiagonalization are its robustness and use of level 3 \texttt{BLAS} operations \cite{Bischof87,Schreiber89,Kazushige08}, while Lanczos algorithm may suit better for sparse matrices.
-The second step is to perform an even-odd permutation $P_{\mathrm{eo}}$ such that
+Either by using Householder reflectors \cite{Wilkinson62}, see, e.g., \href{https://github.com/JuliaLinearAlgebra/SkewLinearAlgebra.jl/blob/main/src/hessenberg.jl}{SkewLinearAlgebra.jl}, or by using the Lanczos algorithm~\cite{HuangJia24}.
+Householder tridiagonalization is preferred for dense matrices for its stability and use of level 3 \texttt{BLAS} operations \cite{Bischof87,Schreiber89,Kazushige08}.
+Lanczos algorithm finds applications for large sparse matrices.